Look-No-Hands-Simulator/.github/profile/README.md

 ## What the simulator includes
 - Simulated sensors that publish to topics including: LiDAR, IMU, GPS, Wheelspeeds, Stereo camera, Depth maps.
 With gaussian noise and covariance options.
 - RVIZ2 visualization of sensor data.
-- A physics vehicle model of the ADS-DV with braking, steer, acceleration through keyboard control (space = brake, w = acceleration, s = reverse if enabled) or ROS2 subscription to ADS_DV_Msgs type commands (ADS_DV_DriveF, ADS_DV_Steer, ADS_DV_Brake) to move the vehicle.
+- A physics vehicle model of the ADS-DV with ackermann steering and braking, steer, acceleration through keyboard control (space = brake, w = acceleration, s = reverse if enabled) or ROS2 subscription to ADS_DV_Msgs type commands (ADS_DV_DriveF, ADS_DV_Steer, ADS_DV_Brake) to move the vehicle.
 - Generation of cone track maps with a selection menu.
 - Day and night cycle.